-412-450 Introduction to Heavy Diesel
+412-450 Introduction to Heavy Diesel Credits: 1

 In this course students will be introduced to the heavy duty diesel field.
 Students will explore the definition, purpose, and function of heavy duty vehicles.
 Students will identify career paths within the diesel technician field.
 Students will identify and practice shop safety procedures.
+Aid Code: 32 - Two-year Technical Diploma.